debtcollective/header/.github/issue_template.md

 ## Notes (optional)

-_Here you can list any extra information about the ticket, like implementation recomendations or know issues developers may encounter._
+_Here you can list any extra information about the ticket, like implementation recommendations or know issues developers may encounter._

 ## Acceptance criteria